cksystemsteaching/selfie/README.md

 > To library or not to library

 Libraries are great as long as they are designed and implemented properly, and you know how to use them correctly and what the performance implications are.
 Some basic functionality such as  performing input and output is often only available in libraries as there are typically no language constructs for that.
 Thus modern code development is typically more about knowing how to use the libraries of a programming language than knowing all features of the language.
 With selfie, however, we took the exact opposite approach and decided not to use any libraries at all, even though there is an enormous amount of very popular and well-developed libraries for C. Instead, we wrote the library code needed for selfie ourselves and added it to the beginning of the source code of selfie for educational purposes.
-We explain some of that code below.
+For people familiar with C, this means that there are no `#include` statements in the code and in turn that C\* does not support `#include` statements either.
+However, the selfie compiler can compile and *link* code in multiple files into a single executable.
+We explain how that works as well as some of the library code we wrote ourselves below.

 > Builtin procedures versus library procedures